 At the end of each month, review these exciting moments.

-You’ll be stunned to find out that you have a lot to be grateful for and thankful for.
+You’ll be stunned to learn that you have much to be grateful for.

 At the end of the year, do the same.
 Assuredly, you’ll be surprised at how much you’ve been blessed.

 Down the line, a small percentage can add up.